Dutch Republic Lion: Batavian Republic

+Sovereign Prince Willem Frederik

+The Lion of Generality made a brief reintroductionupon the return of Willem Frederik, son of the last stadtholder.
+He was appointed sovereign prince of the United Netherlands at the end of 1813.
+To reflect this new situation in his coat of arms, he abandoned the old Orange-Nassau coat of arms (see above) and opted for a new design.

+In this new coat of arms from 1814, he combined the lion of the Republic with the most important elements of his family coat of arms.
+The coat of arms thus consists of: the former coat of arms of the Republic, the former family heart shield with the coat of arms of Chalon-Orange-Geneva, and (with the heart shield superimposed on it) the Nassau family coat of arms (Otto).

 Kingdom of the Netherlands

 When William VI of Orange returned to the Netherlands in 1813 and was proclaimed Sovereign Prince of the Netherlands, he quartered the former Arms of the Dutch Republic (1st and 4th quarter) with the "Châlon-Orange" arms (2nd and 3rd quarter), which had come to symbolize Orange.
 As an in escutcheon he placed his ancestral arms of Nassau.
 (See House of Orange-Nassau) When he became King in 1815, he combined the Dutch Republic Lion with the billets of the Nassau arms and added a royal crown to form the Coat of arms of the Netherlands.
 In 1907, Queen Wilhelmina replaced the royal crown on the lion and the shield bearers of the arms with a coronet and had the phallus of the lion removed.

+Heraldry

+New States Lion

-Arms of the States-General of the Dutch Republic.
-The sword symbolizes the determination to defend the nation, and the bundle of 7 arrows the unity of the 7 United Provinces of the Dutch Republic.
+The coat of arms of the Republic of the Seven United Netherlands is the coat of arms that inspired the coat of arms of the Netherlands.

-Arms of the House of Nassau, of which the Princes of Orange were a cadet (the Ottonian) branch.

-Arms of William VI as sovereign prince of the Netherlands.

-First arms of the Kingdom and Kings of the Netherlands from 1815 to 1907.